Blue False Indigo, Blue Wild Indigo

 The Baptisia is LOADED with buds this year!

-Ummm… It definitely NOT looking like a Baptisia ‘Lunar Eclipse’.
+Ummm… It is definitely NOT looking like a Baptisia ‘Lunar Eclipse’.
+Well, I didn’t really expect it to change over the winter.

 It doesn’t really matter if this plant was mislabeled at this point.
 These flowers are AWESOME!
 There is no “maybe next year the flowers will be different” about it.